 Well, as the spokesman for the rebels and the nation waking up to hear his voice over the radio enhancing his popularity, gave the coup its name.
 Gideon Orkar was also the most senior officer to have been executed as Nyiam and Mukoro, with nine others, had escaped.

 The Gideon Orkar coup of April 22, 1990, led to certain reactive measures by the military against the services, units, or corps that were thought to have been deeply involved in it.
 Military Police Battalions were downsized.

-The coup also shook the northern hegemony to its very foundation that led to its creation of diverse northern bodies, especially the Arewa Consultative Forum in 2000.
+The coup also shook the northern hegemony to its very foundation which led to its creation of diverse northern bodies, especially the Arewa Consultative Forum in 2000.

-One major obvious effect of the coup was the speedy movement of the federal capital from Lagos to Abuja in 1991 by the Head of State, General Ibrahim Babangida which would disrupt the Abuja masterplan.
+One major obvious effect of the Gideon Orkar coup was the speedy movement of the federal capital from Lagos to Abuja in 1991 by the Head of State, General Ibrahim Babangida, which would disrupt the Abuja master plan.

 The coup, according to Echendu in his 2014 interview, stripped Babangida of his aura and he lost a considerable amount of self-confidence.
 Adversely, Babangida’s diminuendo would lead to Abacha’s crescendo who would go on to be, unarguably, Nigeria’s most brutal dictator.

 During their trials, Major Gideon Orkar and his fellow conspirators reportedly told the military tribunal that their coup was in three steps.
 The last step was that unless all the junior officers were killed, there would be no hiding place for the Babangida regime.
-Two years later, over 150 middle-grade officers died in a C-130 plane crash in 1992.
+Two years later, over 150 middle-grade officers died in a C-130 plane crash on September 26, 1992.

 If you liked this article, then please subscribe to our YouTube Channel for interesting historical videos and follow us on all our social media handles.
 Don’t hesitate to as well share this article with your friends.